 There are numerous other panicle hydrangea cultivars, including:

-- Strawberry Vanilla (Hydrangea paniculata 'Renhy'), the cultivar that is the most similar to Strawberry Sundae but larger.
+- Strawberry Vanilla (Hydrangea paniculata 'Renhy'), the cultivar that is the most similar but larger than Strawberry Sundae.

 - Bobo (Hydrangea paniculata 'Ilvobo'), a compact dwarf hydrangea with white flowers.